-Kandi Burruss’ Ex, Block, Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim
+Kandi Burruss’ Ex Block Reacts To Kenya Moore’s Porsha Williams ‘Golden Shower’ Claim

 A photo posted by Watch What Happens Live! (@bravowwhl) on

-Porsha got back at Kenya when played another game during her time on Watch What Happens Live.
+Porsha got back at Kenya when she played another game during her time on Watch What Happens Live.
 During a round of “How!
 Thirsty!
 Are!
 They!?”
-Porsha and her co-guest, Carson Kressley, were asked to say how “thirsty,” i.e. desperate, various people are.
+Porsha and her co-guest, Carson Kressley, were asked to say how “thirsty” various people are.
 When Kenya’s photo flashed on the screen, Porsha said that she’s “the very definition of thirsty.”

 Kenya, who was apparently watching, didn’t like that response.
 Kenya posted a tweet that referenced how Porsha, as shown in a previous season, once thought that the Underground Railroad was a real railroad with a real train and supposedly received a Rolls Royce from a married man.